tdeshong/bikeshareAvailability/README.md

 The goal of this project is for bikeshare customer to have near real time information on the availability status of bikeshare docks.

 This ETL pipeline uses Kafka, Spark Streaming and Postgres and ingest ~8000 records/sec.
-The [data](https://www.citibikenyc.com/system-data) consists of records of when bikes leave and enter docks which are in csv files stored in an S3 bucket.
+The [data](https://www.citibikenyc.com/system-data) is csv files of timestamps of each bikes round trip which are stored in an S3 bucket.

 dataset: [citibike historical bike data](https://www.citibikenyc.com/system-data)